Is Contentment Complacency?

 In whatever area you’ve become complacent, you eventually go backward.

 This isn’t easy to write about because we’ve been in difficult circumstances ourselves for a while now, and learning to be content while keeping on has been a challenge (One I fail at many times, I might add).
-I can only write about what I know, and what I know is this: we are called to be content with what we have, but that doesn’t imply complacency with who we are and situations within our control.
+I can only write about what I know, and what I know is this: we should be content with what we have, but that doesn’t imply complacency with who we are and situations within our control.

 I shouldn’t “need” one more material possession to make me happy.
+I should be content with what I have, but contentment isn’t always easy.

-For right now, we have cell phones from the dollar store.
+For we have cell phones from the dollar store.
 Being content when everyone and their brother (including the old farmer up the road) seems to have an iPhone now is a constant battle.
 The dollar store cell phone meets our needs.
 It is enough.

 Sometimes I need to remind myself of that.
 We all do.
 We all, I’m sure, have areas where something new beckons us and sows seeds of discontent in our hearts when all we really need is what we already have.